 I didn’t try since it I knew I would probably run to a closet hide and alone licking the pan.
 I mainlined decaf coffee with coconut cream to get through the awkwardness.
 It worked quite well I might add and then in a few minutes the horror of not eating cake was over.
-All was right in the world when I covered this cake up with foil and put it out of sight.
-My dad said this was the best Paleo cake he ever had (and he is definitely a cake expert).
+All was right in the world when I covered this grain free eleison almond cake up with foil and put it out of sight.
+My dad said this grain free eleison almond cake was the best Paleo cake he ever had (and he is definitely a cake expert).

 But over the holiday season something has to be said for updating and improving old habits especially when is comes to how much emotion is tied up in keeping traditions alive.
 My Stepmom loves to make recipes from both of her grandmothers and I was so proud of her when she was able to recalibrate this year.
 By adjusting this cake recipe she can stay gluten and mostly grain free to keep her arthritis symptoms away.
 You can read more of her story here.

-This cake may not be perfectly Paleo but it is a heck of a lot better than what you find in the stores so if you are going to eat cake try a healthier version like the one below.
-This cake used to have several cups of white all purpose flour so it has been upgraded and now includes a lot of dense real food with healing benefits.
+My Stepmom’s grain free eleison almond cake may not be perfectly Paleo but it is a heck of a lot better than what you find in the stores so if you are going to eat cake try a healthier version like the one below.
+This grain free eleison almond cake used to have several cups of white all purpose flour so it has been upgraded and now includes a lot of dense real food with healing benefits.

 3 1/2 cups Blanched Almond Meal Flour